Prafulla Chandra Pant: Excise Inspector

 He took the UP Judicial Service Examination and before the declaration of its result also took the Excise Inspector exam and cleared it.
 He was posted at Sagar, Madhya Pradesh in the Central Excise and Customs department.
 He joined the office on 23 February 1976.
-On the same day, he tendered his resignation as Member of Bar Council of Uttar Pradesh and ceased to practice.
+On the same day, he tendered his resignation as Member of the Bar Council of Uttar Pradesh and ceased to practice.
 During his course of employment as Central Excise Inspector, he caught two consignments of illegal tobacco and apprehended the persons who were later found guilty.
 On 5 December 1976, he was informed by the Uttar Pradesh government of his appointment as a Munsiff (Civil Judge Junior Division) in the Uttar Pradesh Judicial Service and thereafter, he submitted his resignation letter to the Central Excise department to join the judicial service.

 District judiciary

-Pant entered into Uttar Pradesh Judicial Service in the year 1976 (through Uttar Pradesh Munsif Services Examination, 1973).
-He held different posts in Judicial Service at Ghaziabad, Pilibhit, Ranikhet, Bareilly and Meerut in Uttar Pradesh.
-Thereafter he was promoted to Uttar Pradesh Higher Judicial Service in 1990, and joined as Additional District Judge of the Bahraich district.
-He also worked as Joint Registrar in the High Court of Allahabad.
+Pant entered into Uttar Pradesh Judicial Service in 1976 (through Uttar Pradesh Munsif Services Examination, 1973).
+He held different posts in judicial service at Ghaziabad, Pilibhit, Ranikhet, Bareilly and Meerut in Uttar Pradesh.
+He was later promoted to Uttar Pradesh Higher Judicial Service in 1990, and joined as an additional district judge of the Bahraich district.
+He also worked as joint registrar in the High Court of Allahabad.

-After creation of the new state of Uttarakhand, he served as the first Judicial Secretary of the state.
-He also held the post of District and Sessions Judge at Nainital district before being posted as Registrar General of the High Court of Uttarakhand at Nainital.
+After creation of the new state of Uttarakhand, he served as the first judicial secretary of the state.
+He also held the post of district and sessions judge at Nainital district before being posted as registrar general of the High Court of Uttarakhand at Nainital.

 Uttarakhand High Court

-He took oath of office of Additional Judge, High Court of Uttarakhand with effect from 29 June 2004, where after, he was confirmed on 19 February 2008, as a permanent Judge of the Uttarakhand High Court.
+He took the oath of office as an additional judge of the High Court of Uttarakhand on 29 June 2004, where after, he was confirmed on 19 February 2008, as a permanent judge of the Uttarakhand High Court.

 Meghalaya High Court

-Pant took oath of office of Chief Justice of Meghalaya High Court at forenoon of 20 September 2013.
+Pant took the oath of office as chief justice of the Meghalaya High Court on 20 September 2013.

-Pant served on the Court for almost 11 months and left for New Delhi after he was informed of his elevation to the Supreme Court of India.
+He served at Shillong for almost 11 months and left for New Delhi after he was informed of his elevation to the Supreme Court of India.

 Supreme Court

-On being further elevated he took oath of office of Judge, Supreme Court of India on 13 August 2014.
-After serving over 3 years as a judge of the Supreme Court of India, he demitted the office on 29 August 2017.
+On being further elevated he took oath of office as judge of the Supreme Court of India on 13 August 2014.
+After serving over 3 years as a judge of the Supreme Court of India, he retired from office on 29 August 2017.

 National Human Rights Commission of India

-He was appointed as a member of the National Human Rights Commission of India in April 2019.
+He was appointed as Member 1 of the National Human Rights Commission of India in April 2019.
 He joined the office on 22 April 2019.

-After almost 5 months of retirement of NHRC Chairperson and former Chief Justice of India H. L. Dattu, he was appointed as the Acting Chairperson of the Commission on 25 April 2021 and continued as the Acting Chairperson till 1 June 2021.
-Pant, in March 2021 termed the vacant positions in NHRC and State Commissions as a "matter of concern".
+After retirement of the then Chairperson H. L. Dattu, he was appointed as the acting chairperson of the Commission on 25 April 2021 and continued as the acting chairperson till 1 June 2021.
+Pant, in March 2021 expressed "his concern" for the vacant positions in NHRC and State Commissions.

-He demitted the office on 11 September 2021.
+He resigned from his position with the commission on 11 September 2021.